-The more challenging intersections are:

-- The turn from Drumcondra Road onto St Anne's Road

-- Vehicles enter St Annes Road by turning left across the outward bound bicycle lane.
-Vehicles also enter St Annes Road by taking a right off Drumcondra Road.
-The vehicles turning right onto St Anne's often cannot see oncoming bicycles as the bicycles are behind two lanes of oncoming vehicles. - Intersection of St Patricks Road and Whitworth Road. - Cars queuing for the lights from Whitworth to Drumcondra Road make it difficult for right-turning vehicle drivers to see oncoming bicycles on Whitworth Road. - Intersection of Hollybank Road and Drumcondra Road. - The bicycle lane is set back from the road and a combination of; trees, railings and mixed lighting conditions can mean that drivers find it very difficult to see cyclists, - Southbound cars taking a right turn off Drumcondra Road negotiate two lanes of motor vehicles before crossing the cycle lane. - Cars exiting Hollybank Road are negotiating two lanes of vehicles and a bicycle lane.
+The more challenging intersections are; - The turn from Drumcondra Road onto St Anne's Road - Outward bound vehicles enter St Annes Road by turning left across the bicycle lane.
+Inward bound vehicles also enter St Annes Road, by taking a right off Drumcondra Road.
+The vehicles turning right onto St Anne's often cannot see oncoming bicycles as the bicycles are behind two lanes of oncoming vehicles. - Intersection of St Patricks Road and Whitworth Road. - Cars queuing for the lights from Whitworth to Drumcondra Road make it difficult for right-turning vehicle drivers to see oncoming bicycles on Whitworth Road. - Intersection of Hollybank Road and Drumcondra Road.

-30km/h speed limit

-The district is included in Dublin City Council's 30km/h speed limit zone.
+- The bicycle lane is set back from the road and a combination of; trees, railings and mixed lighting conditions can mean that drivers find it very difficult to see cyclists, - Inward bound vehicles taking a right turn off Drumcondra Road negotiate two lanes of motor vehicles before crossing the cycle lane. - Cars exiting Hollybank Road are negotiating two or more lanes of vehicles and a bicycle lane, with motor and bicycle traffic travelling indifferent directions at different speeds.
+30km/h speed limit The district is included in Dublin City Council's 30km/h speed limit zone.

 There is signage at entrances to the district, but motorists tend to either not notice it or ignore it.
 There is very little evidence of awareness that this speed limit applies to all roads within the district.

-lona district residents have gotten funding for a number of Telraam devices through WeCount project on ChangeX.com .
+Iona district residents have gotten funding for a number of Telraam devices through WeCount project on ChangeX.com .
 Telraams (www.telraam.net) are "..a combination of a Raspberry Pi computer, sensors, and a low resolution camera.." that function as an automatic traffic counter.
 The Belgian Data Protection Authority has issued an opinion that Telraam "..does not..involve any processing of personal data" and therefore does not require GDPR policies.
 Telraam devices collect data during daylight hours.

-Data from Telraam devices on Iona Road, Iona Park, Lindsay Road, Crawford Avenue, and St Clement's Road has shown that v85 ("..the 85th percentile speed...gives an indication of the typical speeds driven at a specific Telraam location..") is typically in excess of the 30km/h speed limit.
-The devices report that 30%-40% of vehicles exceed the speed limit.
+Data from Telraam devices on Iona Road, Iona Park, Lindsay Road, Crawford Avenue, and St Clement's Road has shown that v85 ("...the 85th percentile speed...gives an indication of the typical speeds driven at a specific Telraam location..") is typically in excess of the 30km/h speed limit.
+The devices indicate that 30%-40% of vehicles exceed the speed limit.
 The charts below show data for a Telraam device located on Iona Road.

-Speed cars

-Speed cars v85
+Figure 5 Speed analysis output from Telraam device in Iona District Speed cars v85

-1 The V85 is a widely used indicator in the world of mobility and road sefety, as it is deemed to be representative of the speed one can reasonably maintain on a road, Read more about V85

-This speed limit is ignored by motorists daily.
-Data can suggest that more motorists observe speed limits at peak times, but observation suggests that this is because the volume of traffic impedes oncoming vehicles.
+The V85 is a widely used indicator in the world of mobility and road safety, as it is deemed to be representative of the speed one can reasonably maintain on a road.
+Read more about V85 Figure 6 v85 data produced by Telraam device in Iona District This speed limit is ignored by motorists daily.
+Data can suggest that more motorists observe speed limits at peak times or when children are going and from the local primary schools, but observation suggests that this is because the volume of traffic impedes oncoming vehicles.
+Large vehicles The district is subject to a 3.5t maximum gross weight restriction.
+Vehicles larger than 3.5t are regularly seen passing though the district.
+This happens at all times, including when children are going to and from primary school.
+Road signage The following signs are regularly ignored by motorists.

-Road signage

-The following signs are regularly ignored by motorists.

-'Yield'

-Intersection of St Anne's Road and St. Joseph's Avenue.
+'Yield' Intersection of St Anne's Road and St. Joseph's Avenue.